zuplo/docs/docs/conferences/conference-prize.md

 ### Step 2 - Create a gateway

-You can use the same gateway you used in yesterdays challenge or, create a new gateway (it takes less than a minute)
+You can use the same gateway you used in yesterdays challenge or, create a new gateway (it takes less than a minute).

+In this exercise we will create a simple gateway over a demo 'todo' API.
+You can imagine this would be your API.
+In this exercise, we want to show how fast and easy it is to deploy Zuplo - one of the main reasons businesses love us.

 ### Step 3 - Add a new route